plone/training/theming/ttw-advanced-2.rst

    .. note::

-      Clean Blog is a free Bootstrap theme, the latest version is available on github `<https://github.com/BlackrockDigital/startbootstrap-clean-blog>`_
+      Clean Blog is a free Bootstrap theme, the latest version is available on GitHub `<https://github.com/BlackrockDigital/startbootstrap-clean-blog>`_

    .. hint::
       :class: toggle

       You can identify the theme path by reading your browser's address bar when your theme is open in the theming tool.
       You'll need to include the proper theme path in your :file:`manifest.cfg`, in this case it will most likely be something like ``++theme++startbootstrap-new-age-master``

    .. code-block:: ini